 • Add a great big salad to your dinner every single evening.

 • Puree your leftover cooked vegetables and save them for thickening soups and stews.

 • Grate carrots, zucchini, and sweet potatoes into meatloaf.

 • Add a smoothie to your daily diet and that should take care of your fruit intake.
 Toss in some kale or spinach and voila!
 You’ve managed to get in some veggies, too!

 Seriously!
 Eat them up.
 Here’s something that will help you double down and get tons of veggies in–fast and easy: our Just Juice Veggies.
-I use Just Juiced Greens in EVERYTHING from smoothies to soups, stews, and salads–
+I use Just Juiced Veggies in EVERYTHING from smoothies to soups, stews, and salads–